ONSdigital/eq-cir-fastapi/README.md

 ## Publishing bulk CIs

 Multiple CIs can be published using `scripts/publish_multiple_ci.py`.
-To test the file run `publish-multiple-ci`.A Log file will be generated with timstamp once all the CIs are published.
+To test the file run `make publish-multiple-ci`.A Log file will be generated with timstamp once all the CIs are published.Before running, make sure to clone the [eq-questionnaire-schemas](https://github.com/ONSdigital/eq-questionnaire-schemas/tree/main/schemas/business/en) repository and specify the file location in `publish_multiple_ci.py`